 Is there a product you know your audience would love?
 Reach out to the company who makes or sells it and ask whether they’d like you to do a sponsored review.

 A sponsored review is simply a blog post where you give your honest opinion on a particular product.
-In exchange, the company pays you or gives you some other form of compensation (from free products to cash compensation).
+In exchange, the company pays you or gives you some other form of compensation (e.g., free products, free subscription, etc.).

 Please note: It’s super important that you clearly disclose that you’ve received compensation for your post.
 Not doing so can get you into trouble with the FTC, and can destroy the trust of your audience!